Saving Hearts of California Kids

 To date there has never been a case where someone was held liable for using an AED, but as you know, anyone can be sued.
 Likewise, most states have passed “Good Samaritan” laws protecting rescuers from lawsuits.

-If AEDs are so effective, why is it not mandatory for schools to have one?
+If CPR and AEDs are so effective, why are they not mandatory in schools?

 For more information, here is a link to a fact sheet: American Heart Association: What is an Automated External Defibrillator?